 Angelita Serna with her husband Rene Serna Mendoza, their son, Rene Serna and daughter (far right) Angela Paula Serna, daughter (back row) Maritza Serna, and daughter (middle), Daniela Serna Guaygua.
-Daniela’s elder daughter (on floor) Jessica Serna, and sometime with her baby daughter Marieza Serna Guaygua.
+Daniela’s elder daughter (on floor) Jessica Serna, and sometimes with her baby daughter Marieza Serna Guaygua.
 Angela’s partner (far left), Sara Fatima Svensson.
-Baby in pink, Leja Serna and Pepe the cat.
+Baby in pink, Leja Serna.
+Pepe the cat.

 Daniela, 26, and Rene Serna, 20, moved to London with their family in search of a better life.
 Their mother was the first to come.
 Daniela came next with her father and sister.
 Rene came 10 years later with his uncle and third sister.
 They are from Copacobana.

 Their parents work as cleaners and spoke no English when they arrived in London.
 For 10 years the family lived illegally.

 Rene remembers that his first impression of London was of it being very impressive.
 It was a whole new world and everything was different, like the money and the double-decker buses, on which initially he used to get lost all the time.

 He has learned English by listening to others speaking, watching movies and listening to music.
 He is very interested in making videos and is currently enrolled at a local college where he is studying media.